CleverRaven/Cataclysm-DDA/doc/MAINLINE_MODS.md

 While it may be counterintuitive, simply having a mod in the repository increases maintenance burden for the team, even for the people who don't use the mods itself.

-Further, mods which are in mainline but are not working correctly for whatever reason reflect poorly on the project on the whole.
+Furthermore, mods which are in mainline but are not working correctly for whatever reason reflect poorly on the project on the whole.
 While it might seem 'easy' to fix a mod, the development team is mostly focused on the core game itself.
 This is why mod maintainers are necessary.

 ## How can mods be rescued from removal?